75 / 100

 Is Pike County growing or shrinking?

-Are people moving to Pike County?
+Are many people relocating to Pike County?

 [09] Similar Counties by Size & Score